taskforcesh/bullmq-otel/README.md

-# bullmq-otel
-OpenTelemetry add-on for BullMQ
+# OpenTelemetry add-on for BullMQ

+This module provides an OpenTelemetry implementation of BullMQ's telemetry interface.

+## Quick Guide